PyThaGoAI/N8NTemplates/README.md

 Most people sell you outdated templates and broken logic nodes.
 These?
 They're updated, tested in real-world scenarios, and designed to be profitable from day one.

 From study-helper bots (because traditional education is broken) to complex inventory systems for manufacturers — this vault touches every industry that matters… and a few that really don’t.

+Why 95% of n8n Workflows Fail (and How to Build the 5% That Actually Work)

+95% of n8n workflows die within 48 hours.
+I’ve seen people dive into automation with the excitement of a kid on Christmas morning—only to abandon it faster than a bad Tinder date.

+Here’s why most workflows break—and how the 5% that succeed avoid the trap:

+🔄 The "I’ll Figure It Out" Spiral
+Most folks treat n8n like IKEA instructions: ignored.
+The result?
+A digital Frankenstein that confuses your customers more than it converts them.

+📦 Template Junkies
+Copying workflows off YouTube without understanding each node is like doing surgery because you watched Grey’s Anatomy.
+Lucky?
+Maybe.
+Dangerous?
+Definitely.

+🚨 No Error Handling
+Your workflow works great… until one API changes, a service hiccups, or someone sends junk data.
+Suddenly your “automation” becomes a full-time cleanup job.

+🔧 Solutions in Search of Problems
+“Look, it can do everything!”
+Cool.
+But can it make you money?
+A simple workflow that delivers real value beats a complex one that impresses no one.

+🧪 Testing in a Bubble
+Running flawless tests with clean data in your room isn’t the same as dealing with real-world users typing “asdfghjk” as their phone number.

+💡 The difference between builders who quit and builders who win?
+Planning.
+Document your process.
+Map your data flow.
+Add error handling on day one.

+Not because it’s fun (it’s not), but because broken automation is worse than no automation.

+Your call:
+Spend 30 minutes planning or 30 hours debugging.

 Your weekend challenge:
 Pick an industry.